OfficeDev/office-js-docs-pr/docs/design/disable-add-in-commands.md

 }
 ```

 We also provide several interfaces (types) to make it easier to construct the **RibbonUpdateData** object.
 The following is the equivalent example in TypeScript and it makes use of these types.
 All of the types are in the **OfficeRuntime** namespace.
-See the

 ```javascript
 const enableButton = async () => {